ole00/afterburner/README.md

   * ensure your serial device name is passed via '-d' option.
 For example -d COM5 on WinXX

 - I have the older Afterburner PCB design, can I use the new PC software and Arduino sketch?
-  * Yes, both programs are compatible with the old Aftterburner boards (1.X and 2.X).
+  * Yes, both programs are compatible with the old Afterburner boards (1.X and 2.X).

 - what are the .jed files and how to produce them